Tik1993/Tik1993/README.md

-- 👋 Hi, I’m @Tik1993
+- 👋 Hi, I’m Ernest @Tik1993
-- 👀 I’m interested in computer science
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning python and mechine learning
+- 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate on anything related to python
+- 💞️ I’m looking to collaborate on anything related to programming and web development
 - 📫 How to reach me ...

 <!---